Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Deep Learning-Based Solver

-We would like to emphasize that minimax optimization problems are in general more challenging to solve than minimization problems arising in network-based PDE solvers in the strong form.
-Note that, when the test DNN is fixed, the loss function in \eqref{_minmaxe} is a convex functional of the solution DNN.
+We would like to emphasize that minimax optimization problems are generally more challenging to solve than minimization problems arising in network-based PDE solvers in the strong form. {Note that, when we fix the test DNN $\phi_t(\Bx;\theta_t)$, the loss function in \eqref{_minmaxe} is a convex functional with respect to the solution DNN $\phi_s(\Bx;\theta_s)$, but not with respect to the parameters $\theta_s$ on it}.
 Hence, the difficulty of the minimization problem when the test DNN is fixed is the same as the network-based least squares method.
-No matter what the test function is, the gradient descent update of $\theta_s$ can improve the solution DNN as long as the gradient is not zero and the step size is appropriate.
+An appropriate choice of step size is crucial to improve the solution.
+Moreover, in the extra step of updating test function DNN for a fixed solution DNN, the maximization problem over the test DNN is not convex {neither in the parameter space nor in the DNN space}, which {makes} the optimization even difficult.

-To further facilitate the convergence of Friedrichs learning, a restarting strategy is introduced to obtain the restarted Friedrichs learning in Algorithm \ref{Alg}, in the same spirit of typical restarted iterative solvers in numerical linear algebra, e.g., the restarted GMRES \cite{restart}, or the restart strategies in optimization \cite{restart2,restart3,restart4,Hu2009RandomRI}.
-Without loss of generality, the restarted Friedrichs learning is introduced for PDEs with Dirichlet boundary conditions.
-For other boundary conditions, restarted Friedrichs learning can be designed similarly.
+To further facilitate the convergence of Friedrichs learning, a restarting strategy is employed to obtain the restarted Friedrichs learning in Example \ref{subsec: discontinous}, which is in the same spirit as typical restarted iterative solvers in numerical linear algebra, e.g., the restarted GMRES \cite{Joubert1994}, or the restart strategies in optimization \cite{Al-Dujaili2019,Hanada2019,Nouiehed2019,Hu2009RandomRI}.
+For simplicity and without loss of generality, the restarted Friedrichs learning is introduced for PDEs with Dirichlet boundary conditions.
+For other boundary conditions, the restarted Friedrichs learning can be designed similarly. {We stress the fact that except for the example in \ref{subsec: discontinous}, the Friedrichs learning algorithm performs well enough without a restarting strategy, so we do not implement the restarting method in the subsequent experiments.}